Rules are subject to change at any time | Last Updated : 28/05/2020

 - If a firefight starts inside the red zone and moves outside the red zone, combat is still permitted.

-H.M Treasury, APC Evidence Locker and HAVOC Armory Rules
+H.M Treasury, APC Evidence Locker, HAVOC Armory and HAVOC Destroyer Rules

-- 7.1 Police/HAVOC Numbers - The Police/HAVOC cannot reduce their numbers to below 10 once the bolt cutting has started, Exception is if you have to leave due to IRL reasons, you must inform a staff member beforehand.
+- 7.2 APC/HAVOC Numbers - The APC/HAVOC cannot reduce their numbers to below 10 once the bolt cutting has started.
+Exception is if you have to leave due to IRL reasons, you must inform a staff member beforehand.

 - 7.3 Engagement - Anyone either armed or unarmed in the area who appear to be involved or abetting the robbery may be engaged.